json-schema-org/community/CHARTER.md

 (These stages are those defined by the [Seeds For Change's Consensus Decision Making document](https://seedsforchange.org.uk/consensus).
 Please use that document as a rough guide for specific steps while we test and firm up our specific requirements, and document them in our [Governance document](./GOVERNANCE.md))
 <!-- GOVERNANCE.md is not yet created.
 I would suggest that creating one which helps us through the seven stages of the consensus process be the first order of business. -->

-All decisions that go through the standard consensus process must also have an associated GitHub Discussion, which allows those unable to attend meetings to participate.
+All decisions that go through the standard consensus process must have an associated GitHub Issue, which allows those unable to attend meetings to participate.
-The opening comment of the Discussion should be kept up to date as to the status of a decision.
+The opening comment of the Issue should be kept up to date as to the status of the decision.

 Transition between stages may be requested by anyone, but must be called by the facilitator (either a TSC chair or TSC member delegated the facilitator role for a given decision discussion).
-The stage will be indicated in the opening comment of the discussion and using the appropriate label.
+The stage will be indicated in the opening comment of the Issue and using the appropriate label.

-Most of the discussion should happen within the same Discussion.
+Most of the discussion should happen within the associated Discussion.
+The Issue should mostly be used to updated and report progress the consensus process.
 Groups looking to form a proposal or amend a proposal (stages 4 and 5) may make use of other additional Discussions or Issues, but these must be clearly linked.
-The opening comment should be updated to include links to relevant specific threads and comments in the same Discussion, and any other relevant locations.
+The opening comment should be updated to include links to relevant specific threads and comments in associated Discussion, and any other relevant locations.

 Moving to the 'Form a Proposal" stage should be approached when the group might feel able to combine ideas to form a single proposal.
 Multiple possible solutions should be discussed in the previous stage.

 The "Test for Agreement" step is not voting, and is in stead asking for "signals", which enable the consensus process to continue.
 Voting should be considered a last resort if the consensus process has failed for a particular issue, to enable the project to move forward.

-If someone calls for a Test for Agreement, the facilitator for the Discussion will review current proposal and may call to Test for Agreement.
-The facilitator will post a comment on the Discussion (using the provided template), linking to the current version of the proposal, and update the opening comment with a link to the new comment.
+If someone calls for a Test for Agreement, the facilitator for the decision discussion will review current proposal and may call to Test for Agreement.
+The facilitator will post a comment on the Issue (using the provided template), linking to the current version of the proposal, and update the opening comment with a link to the new comment.
 TSC members will then be asked to signal their agreement using GitHub Reactions on the comment.

 The signals include "Block".
 Any use of the "Block" signal will require a new or amended proposal to be worked on.
 A "Block" should be used to indicate a strong objection, such as something against the projects core principals or something that would harm the project.